waleed-6/AgentDevTeam/README.md

-# CodeCraftAI
+# AgentDevTeam

 ## Overview
-CodeCraftAI is an innovative Multi-Agent System powered by **CrewAI** that automates software development by simulating a professional development team.
+AgentDevTeam is an innovative Multi-Agent System powered by **CrewAI** that automates software development by simulating a professional development team.
 It takes a user-defined project idea and orchestrates AI agents to generate, review, document, and deploy code to a GitHub repository, streamlining the creation of production-ready software projects.

 ## Purpose
-CodeCraftAI aims to accelerate software development by:
+AgentDevTeam aims to accelerate software development by:
 - Generating high-quality frontend and backend code tailored to the user’s project idea.
 - Ensuring code quality through automated reviews.
 - Producing clear documentation and automating deployment to GitHub.